Hello Students! Here are a few notes about technology for the 2024 El Dorado Forestry Challenge.

 7. Interpret maps, including but not limited to township/range/section, ownership, distances/scale, directional headings, and topography.

-8. Understand how forests are managed to produce timber, and what products are derived from timber.
+8. Understand why and how forests are managed to produce timber, and what products are derived from timber.

 Additional General Resources